joseramonmoran/joseramonmoran.github.io/_pages/banxico.md

 <ul>
   <li>
-    <p><strong>Análisis de la dinámica reciente en las importaciones de Estados Unidos</strong> (Recent dynamics of U.S. imports). <i>Informe Trimestral Abril–Junio 2025</i>, Recuadro 1.<br/>
+    <p><strong>Análisis de la dinámica reciente en las importaciones de Estados Unidos</strong> (Recent dynamics of U.S. imports). <i>Informe Trimestral Abril–Junio 2025</i>, Recuadro 1.</p>
-    In the first quarter of 2025, U.S. imports grew at an unusual pace, consistent with firms front-loading purchases ahead of expected tariff increases.
+    <p style="margin-top: 1em;">In the first quarter of 2025, U.S. imports grew at an unusual pace, consistent with firms front-loading purchases ahead of expected tariff increases.
 Comparing observed imports against inertial trends at the product-and-partner level, the box finds that the front-loading was concentrated in chemicals/pharmaceuticals and in imports from countries such as Ireland and Switzerland, that some categories instead fell below trend, and that part of the first-quarter surge reversed in the second — showing that the aggregate figures conceal very different dynamics across sectors and trading partners.</p>
-    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7B45A3804C-C8AA-02FE-9437-D2C763AD2942%7D.pdf">Read the box</a></p>
+    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7B45A3804C-C8AA-02FE-9437-D2C763AD2942%7D.pdf">Read the box (PDF, in Spanish)</a></p>
   </li>
   <li>
-    <p><strong>Descomposición de las exportaciones de EUA y México por fuentes de valor agregado</strong> (Decomposing U.S. and Mexican exports by sources of value added). <i>Informe Trimestral Enero–Marzo 2025</i>, Recuadro 1.<br/>
+    <p><strong>Descomposición de las exportaciones de EUA y México por fuentes de valor agregado</strong> (Decomposing U.S. and Mexican exports by sources of value added). <i>Informe Trimestral Enero–Marzo 2025</i>, Recuadro 1.</p>
-    Gross trade flows can mask where value is actually created.
+    <p style="margin-top: 1em;">Gross trade flows can mask where value is actually created.
 Using input-output methods, the box decomposes Mexico–U.S. bilateral trade by the origin of its value added.
 Sectors such as chemicals, metal products, and automobiles show the deepest integration with U.S. production, U.S. value added accounts for roughly 13% of Mexican exports to the U.S., and about 40% of the gross bilateral trade balance corresponds to U.S. value added embodied in Mexican exports — evidence of how tightly the two economies are intertwined.</p>
-    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7B5BE96E4E-A57B-65E0-F88B-671338AC0C00%7D.pdf">Read the box</a></p>
+    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7B5BE96E4E-A57B-65E0-F88B-671338AC0C00%7D.pdf">Read the box (PDF, in Spanish)</a></p>
   </li>
   <li>
-    <p><strong>Desviación de las participaciones de socios comerciales dentro de las importaciones de EUA y las exportaciones de China respecto a sus tendencias previas</strong> (Deviations of trade-partner shares in U.S. imports and Chinese exports from their previous trends). <i>Informe Trimestral Julio–Septiembre 2024</i>, Recuadro 1.<br/>
+    <p><strong>Desviación de las participaciones de socios comerciales dentro de las importaciones de EUA y las exportaciones de China respecto a sus tendencias previas</strong> (Deviations of trade-partner shares in U.S. imports and Chinese exports from their previous trends). <i>Informe Trimestral Julio–Septiembre 2024</i>, Recuadro 1.</p>
-    Amid U.S.–China trade tensions, could third countries be rerouting Chinese exports to the U.S.?
+    <p style="margin-top: 1em;">Amid U.S.–China trade tensions, could third countries be rerouting Chinese exports to the U.S.?
 The box proposes a methodology that flags product-level flows where a country's share in U.S. imports and in Chinese exports simultaneously deviates from trend by similar amounts.
 The share of U.S. imports consistent with potential rerouting turns out to be small, and the fraction attributable to Mexico is below the average of other U.S. trading partners, both in the aggregate and at the sectoral level.</p>
-    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7BE5D4A2BA-D349-9123-9A31-11DA1401D652%7D.pdf">Read the box</a></p>
+    <p style="margin-top: 1em;"><a href="https://www.banxico.org.mx/publicaciones-y-prensa/informes-trimestrales/recuadros/%7BE5D4A2BA-D349-9123-9A31-11DA1401D652%7D.pdf">Read the box (PDF, in Spanish)</a></p>
   </li>
 </ul>